AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

     end Show_Controlled_Types;

-When we run this application, we see that the :ada:`W` component is activated only after type :ada:`T` and all its subcomponents have been initialized.
+When we run this application, we see that the :ada:`W` component is activated only after all other subcomponents of type :ada:`T` have been initialized.

 .. _Adv_Ada_Controlled_Types_Assignment: